idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 - The team bonds and grows

 A nice format for this is a "clock" with everyone's name on it, and the center of the clock having great prompts like:

+### How do you like being questioned/micromanaged?

+This applies to me, and I need to think about if this is a good part of culture.
+I like to tell people:

+Never worry, I'll think you're "questioning me".
+I like sanity checks.

+If you already had the thought, it's free for you to say it.
+If I've already thought about it, it's free for me to share my reasoning.

+Catching a bad assumption on my part, or even more important, something I haven't thought about - priceless.

 ## Process and Mechanism